 For the first time, we are making some of our most popular touring exhibition activities and worksheets available on the Activities page of our website.

-Ancient Rome: The Empire that Shaped the World can be experienced at the Museum of Tropical Queensland, Townsville until 14 November
+Ancient Rome: The Empire that Shaped the World, Museum of Tropical Queensland, Townsville, 2021

 “By every metric, the exhibition “Ancient Rome” was a success.
 It became a highlight of our city’s spring calendar, which means it was a terrific revenue generator for the museum.
 The craftsmanship on each and every piece is absolutely spectacular, which means the installed exhibition is truly beautiful.
 As visitors rounded the corner into the gallery, I noticed they often let out a little gasp – it literally took their breath away.
 Our expectations are high, and this exhibition exceeded them at every turn.”